 Pirate spiders don’t usually get “take-out” so introducing prey to the pirate spider was a total experiment.
 In the wild, pirate spiders wander and cautiously approach established webs by gently plucking the silk strands which tricks the resident spider into thinking a meal has been snared, but NOPE!
 The tables have turned!

 I added the house spider into the container and watched.
-The pirate spider didn’t move at first while the house spider immediately starting attaching silk back and forth, to and fro without noticing the pirate spider off to the side.
-Then the pirate spider slowly raised her front legs and began “feeling” and tapping on the silk.
+The pirate spider didn’t move at first while the house spider immediately started attaching silk back and forth, to and fro, without noticing the pirate spider off to the side.
+Then, the pirate spider slowly raised her front legs and began “feeling” and tapping on the silk.
 House spider didn’t stop.
 The pirate spider began orienting itself very slowly towards its prey and looked like it was gently coaxing the silk with those long, spiny front legs.
-The house spider (still seemed like it had no idea of its fate) got about 1 centimeter away when the pirate spider lunged biting the house spider like BAM!
+The house spider (still seemed like it had no idea of its fate) got about 1 centimeter away when the pirate spider lunged biting the house spider like, BAM!
 It was super fast!
 The cobweb spider was instantly still.
 I’ve never seen venom take effect that quickly.
 There was no struggle at all!
 Here is some video.

 The pirate spider lived for about a month.
 One day, I noticed that her posture looked off and she didn’t do her “feeler leg” thing when I nudged the container.
 The next day, she had dropped from her hanging spot to the bottom of the container.
 At that point, I preserved her in alcohol.
-I never gave her a name (Clemente or Honus would’ve been perfect), but she was definitely one of my favorites to watch…even though I had to sacrifice other spiders.
+I never gave her a name (Clemente or Honus would’ve been perfect) but, she was definitely one of my favorites to watch…even though I had to sacrifice other spiders.
 I haven’t seen one since then (2015) until I found one on a recent camping trip this June in Sligo, PA.
 It was a smaller male, same species.
 Not long after that, a friend from Dormont, PA sent a “what spider is this?” text and it was another pirate spider!